resident-mujahid/ip8/README.md

 * Finally check for tables in psql by running: \dt

 ## Author
-Stephen Emery
+Resident Mujahid

 ##License
 This work can be used under the MIT License.
-Copyright (c) 2016 Stephen Emery
+Copyright (c) 2016 Resident Mujahid